lyjeileen/twitter-clone/README.md

 # Visual Story

 - Users can see all the tweets and send/delete a tweet.
+Delete button only shows for the owner of tweets.
+The logged in user's avatar is shown on the navbar
   !["Users can see all the tweets and send a new tweet."](/public/images/tweet.gif)

 - Users can view or write comments for tweets.
+For users without avatar like Jason, a default avatar will be shown.

   !["Users can view or write comments for tweets."](/public/images/comment.gif)

-- Users can check user page or single tweet page.
+- Users can check tweets of one user or a single tweet.

   !["Users can check user page or single tweet page."](/public/images/redirect.gif)